OVERVIEW

 The self-employment tax

-As an independent contractor, you must determine and pay your own Social Security and Medicare taxes, using Schedule SE.
+As an independent contractor, you need to determine and pay your own Social Security and Medicare taxes, using Schedule SE.
 Since employers are required to pay half of these taxes for employees and get a deduction, you can deduct 50% of the total self-employment tax as an adjustment to your income since you are the employer.

 Estimated tax payments